University of Southern California, BA Political Science – Cum Laude Honors

-He has also developed various methods of using the power of finance and markets to help the less fortunate.
+He has also researched various methods of using the power of finance and markets to help the less fortunate.
 These include education, socially responsible investing, novel loan underwriting methods, and assistance programs designed to promote self-sufficiency.

-Having graduated high school at age 15, Greyson is pursuing a degree in Political Science at the University of Southern California.
-He has attained five Associate’s degrees in the fields of Communications, Economics, Business Administration (AA and AS-T), and Social and Behavioral Sciences from Coastline College in Newport Beach, CA. While in school, Greyson put his desire to serve into action by volunteering with the IRS’ Volunteer Income Tax Assistance program and by co-founding his school’s first honor society, Alpha Beta Gamma.
+Having graduated high school at age 15, Greyson earned his degree with honors at age 20 from the University of Southern California, majoring in Political Science.
+He also attained five Associate’s degrees in the fields of Communications, Economics, Business Administration (AA and AS-T), and Social and Behavioral Sciences from Coastline College in Newport Beach, CA. While in school, Greyson put his desire to serve into action by volunteering with the IRS’ Volunteer Income Tax Assistance program and by co-founding his school’s first honor society, Alpha Beta Gamma.
 Additionally, he conducted research on the political preferences of young evangelicals using a unique discontinuity analysis method to isolate and determine their attitudes relating to social justice.